MileHacker Logo

 Self-Driving

-Rent a car for flexibility.
+Rent a vehicle for flexibility.
 Valid driver's license, IDP, and credit card needed.
-Main roads well-maintained, metropolitan traffic dense.
-DiscoverCars.com to make bookings.
+Main roads well-maintained, city traffic dense.
+DiscoverCars.com for bookings.

 Road Conditions and Safety Concerns